vglang/vglang/README.md

-# cotati
+# vglang

-A general-purpose VGL(vector graphics language) system
+A simple and fast Vector Graphics programming Language.